 4. SBA Microloan

-The U.S. Small Business Administration(SBA) offers microloans as small as $500 and going all the way up to a maximum of $50,000 with terms between 6 months -6 years to businesses for expansion.
+The U.S. Small Business Administration(SBA) offers microloans as small as $500 and goes all the way up to a maximum of $50,000 with terms between 6 months -6 years to businesses for expansion.
 An SBA-backed microloan provides funds to designated intermediary lenders who then offer qualified applicants loans at their discretion based on guidelines set by the agency itself.

 Interest Rates range from 8% – 13% APR (annual payment rate) depending on the type of lender you choose.